RicoSuter/MyToolkit/README.md

 (This project has originally been hosted on [CodePlex](http://mytoolkit.codeplex.com))

-If you found some bugs or have other comments, please create a Pull Request, send me an E-Mail or create a GitHub issue.
-The MyToolkit library is free to use.
-Please put a link to this GitHub site in the source code or your application.
+If you found some bugs or have other comments, please create a Pull Request or GitHub issue.
+The library is free to use, but please put a link to this GitHub site in the source code or your application.

 Check my blog for other programming stuff on my website at <http://blog.rsuter.com>.